-Granite is a type of rock that is composed mainly of quartz, feldspar and micas.
+Granite is a type of rock that is composed mainly of quartz, feldspar, and micas.
 These rocks form when magma reaches the surface from deep within the Earth.
-Depending on the ratio between these minerals in its composition, granite can be fine-grained or coarse-grained.
+Depending on the ratio between these minerals in their composition, granite can be fine-grained or coarse-grained.
 Fine-grained granite contains few visible crystals while coarse-grained granite has large crystals visible to the naked eye.

 Granite is not one specific rock type; rather it has several different types that result from varying combinations of minerals in its chemical composition.
 This results in types such as syenite (no quartz), quartz diorite (some quartz) and adamell.

 Granite is a rock type that can be found throughout the world with different textures and colors.
 The color and texture of granite can vary depending on where it came from and how long the magma was left to cool/crystalize.
 Variations in granitic rocks are due to: